intellectix/EDCWebsite/docs/docs/create-connector.md

 ## Create Connection

-When you are logged into the EDC Dashboard, click the "Connectors" link on the left of the page.
+Once logged into the EDC Dashboard, click the "Connectors" link on the left of the page.

 Once on the Connectors page, click the "Add Connector" button in the top right corner.

-Next, you must select which type of database you wish to connect to the EDC.
-Currently, we support MS SQL, MySQL, and Oracle.
+Next, select which type of database to connect to the EDC.
+Currently, the EDC supports MS SQL, MySQL, and Oracle.

-After clicking on a database, simply fill out the form (all fields are required) and the EDC will generate a connection string with the information you provided that looks like the following:
+After clicking on a database, fill out the form (all fields are required) and the EDC will generate a connection string with the information provided that looks like the following:

 ```c#
 <add name="MovieDBContext"